harshalpatil2012/DevUtils/Git-BitBucket/Stash-Branches/README.md

 ### 3. Configure Script Settings

-- Replace the following placeholders in the script with your Bitbucket project and API credentials:
+- Replace the following placeholders in the script with Bitbucket project and API credentials:
-- `BITBUCKET_BASE_URL`: The base URL of your Bitbucket server.
+- `BITBUCKET_BASE_URL`: The base URL of Bitbucket server.
 - `PROJECT_KEY`: The key of the Bitbucket project you want to retrieve repositories from.
-- `USERNAME`: Your Bitbucket username or API token.
+- `USERNAME`: Bitbucket username or API token.
-- `PASSWORD`: Your Bitbucket password or API token.
+- `PASSWORD`: Bitbucket password or API token.

 ### 4. Run the Script
 - pip install requests